Is Saudi Arabia the next big heritage tourism destination?

 Once rich in water, the Al-Ula valley has channeled people, and trade, along its wide, flat floor for thousands of years.

 Early settlements prospered thanks to passing traders transporting frankincense, myrrh and precious stones.
 Foote says that the first major city here, Dedan -- now called Al-Khuraybah -- was established during the first millennium BC.
 "The route from the south to Mesopotamia, Egypt and beyond ran up the western side of the Arabian Peninsula," says Foote.
 Well-trodden paths linked oasis to oasis, like a dot-to-dot drawing.
 "The oases provided water for people and animals," says Foote, adding that camels -- which can survive with only occasional access to water -- enabled long-distance trading.
+The trade route eventually diminished after seacraft that could safely navigate the treacherous Red Sea were developed.

 The valley remained relatively quiet for several hundred years and then boomed again, when Islam was established in the Middle East.
 "Mecca and Medina became the heartlands of the religion and a destination for pilgrims," says Foote.
 "Al-Ula lay on the route south from Syria."